Skip to content

 PEOs perform the company's benefits administration through a co-employment model, where they share responsibility with the client company.
 This allows them to offer high-quality benefits at lower rates by combining employees from multiple businesses.

-PEOs use their buying power to negotiate with insurance providers and offer more affordable and comprehensive benefits packages that small or mid-sized businesses cannot access on their own.
+PEOs use their buying power to negotiate with insurance providers and offer more affordable benefits packages that small or mid-sized businesses cannot access on their own.
 PEOs also manage employee enrollment, including onboarding new hires, life event updates, and open enrollment periods.
-They provide ongoing support to help
+They provide ongoing support to help employees understand and use their benefits accurately.

 4. Compensation